- Home

 Every Saturday, Guam Boonie Stompers offers public hikes to a variety of destinations such as beaches, snorkeling sites, waterfalls, mountains, caves, latte sites, and World War II sites.

-The cost is $5.00 for hikers over 17.
-Children must be accompanied by a responsible adult.
+The cost is $5.00 for hikers over 13.
+Children (13 and under FREE!) must be accompanied by a responsible adult.
 Hikers should provide their own transportation.

 Guam’s trails are not developed.
 Weather conditions can make the hikes more difficult than described.
 No reservations required.
 For more information: http://www.facebook.com/